turbot/steampipe-plugin-csv/docs/index.md

   # For example:
   #  - "*.csv" matches all CSV files in the CWD
+  #  - "*.csv.gz" matches all gzipped CSV files in the CWD
   #  - "**/*.csv" matches all CSV files in the CWD and all sub-directories
   #  - "../*.csv" matches all CSV files in the CWD's parent directory
   #  - "steampipe*.csv" matches all CSV files starting with "steampipe" in the CWD